The Priority Order for Guardian Appointments

 Why a Durable Power of Attorney Matters Here

-This statute is one of the strongest arguments for having a durable power of attorney in place.
-A person named as agent in a power of attorney ranks third on the priority list, behind only existing court-appointed fiduciaries and the incapacitated person's own nominee.
-Without that document, the court decides based on the statutory order.
+This statute is one of the strongest reasons to have a durable power of attorney.
+The agent named in that document ranks third on the list.
+Only existing court-appointed fiduciaries and the person's own nominee rank higher.

 For good cause the court may pass over a person who has priority and appoint a person who has a lower priority or no priority.